Skip to content Skip to footer

 • Pajamas

-• 3 old T-shirts for rec – will get dirty
+• Old T-shirts & shorts for rec – will get dirty

-• Bible (if your child does not have a Bible, we will make one available)
+• Bible (if your student does not have a Bible, we will make one available)

-• Write your child’s first and last name on the inside of all clothing (including shoes), towels, and washcloths.
+• Write your student’s first and last name on the inside of all clothing (including shoes), towels, and washcloths.

-• Pack travel sized shampoo/soap that will be easy for your child to carry.
+• Pack travel sized shampoo/soap that will be easy for your student to carry and store.

-• Lake Placid, The Indiana District Assemblies of God Campgrounds, are located an hour and a half north of Greenfield near Gas City.
+• Lake Placid Christian Conference Center is located an hour and a half north of Greenfield in Hartford City.

-• The campgrounds include a chapel, concession building, cafeteria, lake and separate boys’ and girls’ dorms with indoor showers and toilets.
+• The campground includes a chapel, concession building, cafeteria, lake and separate boys’ and girls’ dorms with indoor showers and toilets.

 • Your child will be housed with their teammates and leaders in bunk style rooms.

-You will have the opportunity to leave mail for your child when you check them in for camp.
+• You will have the opportunity to leave mail for your child when you check them in for camp.
+Please label all mail with your student’s name, and what day you would like them to receive the mail.

 • We reserve the right to inspect contents of all personal belongings if due cause arises.